-Betterment Checking and Cash Reserve Replaces Betterment Everyday – Earn a Higher Yield on Your Money
+Betterment Cash Reserve and Checking Replaces Betterment Everyday – Earn a Higher Yield on Your Money

-This Betterment savings (Cash Reserve) and checking account review delves into every corner of the newly upgraded Betterment Cash Reserve money management features.
+This Betterment savings account and checking account review (formerly known as Betterment Everyday) delves into every corner of the newly upgraded Betterment Cash Reserve money management features.
 Betterment is on the road to making the firm a full service financial management platform. (prevoiusly named Betterment Smart Saver)

 Betterment Checking and Cash Reserve Review